wizardpisces/js-ziju/README.md

 # Project Description
-A compiler for a javascript language targeting LLVM IR, x86 assembly , self interpreting etc...
+A compiler for javascript targeting LLVM IR, x86 assembly , self interpreting etc...

 ## A learning project for you to understand below list
 * How a compiler work and how to build one